typedb/typedb-docs/_09-query/01-match-clause.md

 </div>

 ### Instances of a direct type
 The type that an instance belongs to may be a subtype of another.
-This means when we use `isa` we are matching all direct and indirect instances of the given type.
+This means when we use `isa`, we are matching all direct and indirect instances of the given type.
 To only match the direct instances, we use `isa!` instead.
 Given the [previous organisation example](/docs/schema/concepts#subtyping-an-entity), if we were to only match the direct instances of `organisation`, we would write the match clause like so.

 <div class="tabs">